fhildeb/lukso-node-guide/docs/guides/monitoring/prometheus.md

 ## 4. Service Configuration

-Once the binary and ping files are in place, we can create a service configuration for the exporter, so it automatically starts during boot and restarts during crashes.
+Once the software and dataset configuration are in place, we can create a service configuration, so it automatically starts during boot and restarts during crashes.
 The configuration will also check for logging and an internet connection before it starts up and uses the previously created user.

 **4.1 Create Service File**: Create a system service file using your preferred text editor.